auth0/docs/STYLEGUIDE.md

 ### Click

-Use "Click on" when refering to text links in a webpage or UI, "Click" when refering to a button.
+Use "Click on" when referring to text links in a webpage or UI, "Click" when referring to a button.

 For example: Click **Save**.
 Click on **This link**.